Steve Scalise drops out of Speaker’s race

 “There are a number of people encouraging him — I’m one of them,” he said.

-Jordan, for his part, told reporters that he won’t be announcing until at least Friday his intentions as the conference works to find a new nominee for Speaker.
+Jordan, for his part, told reporters that he won’t be announcing his intentions until at least Friday, as the conference works to find a new nominee for Speaker.
+But opposition to his candidacy is already starting to emerge.

 Scalise indicated he would stay on as majority leader, a position that at least three other GOP members had been jockeying for if he moved up to Speaker.